DoctorMcKay/raw.js/README.md

 Deletes the current bearer and refresh tokens (if applicable) and cancels any pending bearer token refresh timers.
 You should call this before you call `auth` for a second time.

+## me(callback)

+*Scope: identity*

+Gets the account info of the current user.

+- `callback` - Optional.
+	- `err` - A string explaining the error that occurred, or `null` if success
+	- `response` - An object containing the user's identity info

+## getPrefs(prefs, callback)

+*Scope: identity*

+Gets the account preferences of the current user.
+Preference names can be found by inspecting the `name` attribute of elements on the [preferences page](https://ssl.reddit.com/prefs/).

+- `prefs` - An optional array of preference names to filter.
+Omit to get all preferences.
+- `callback` - Optional.
+	- `err` - A string explaining the error that occurred, or `null` if success
+	- `response` - An object containing the user's preferences

+## trophies(callback)

+*Scope: identity*

+Gets the list of trophies earned by the current user.

+- `callback` - Optional.
+	- `err` - A string explaining the error that occurred, or `null` if success
+	- `response` - An array containing the user's trophy list

 ## approve(thing, callback)

 *Scope: modposts*